top of page

 Search

-Empowering Organisations Through Baby Loss and Infertility Awareness Training for Workplace Wellbeing
+Building Compassionate Workplaces: Baby Loss and Infertility Awareness

 Why Baby Loss and Infertility Awareness Matter in the Workplace

 The impact on workplace wellbeing can be profound.
 Employees dealing with baby loss or infertility often face emotional distress, reduced concentration, and feelings of isolation.
 Without proper support, this can lead to decreased productivity, increased absenteeism, and strained workplace relationships.
-Also support for those who are supporting the bereaved and effected.
+Support is also essential for those who are supporting the bereaved and affected.

 By raising awareness and providing education, organisations can foster empathy and understanding.
 This not only helps affected employees feel seen and supported but also creates a culture where mental health is prioritised and stigma is reduced.